richo/snowplow-wiki/setup-guide/Deploying-the-EMR-ETL-Runner.md

 You will have already setup the In Bucket when you were configuring your SnowPlow collector - but the other three buckets do not exist yet.

-So, create the other three buckets in the same AWS region as your in bucket.
-Take a note of their names as you will need to use these buckets shortly.
+So, create the other three buckets in the same AWS region as your In Bucket.
+Take a note of the buckets' names as you will need to use these buckets shortly.

 Done?
 Right, now we can install EmrEtlRunner.

 <a name="installation"/>
 ### Installation

-First, checkout the repository:
+First, checkout the SnowPlow repository and navigate to the EmrEtlRunner root:

     $ git clone git://github.com/snowplow/snowplow.git
+    $ cd snowplow/3-etl/emr-etl-runner

 Next install the application on your system:

-    $ cd snowplow/3-etl/emr-etl-runner
     $ gem build snowplow-emr-etl-runner.gemspec
     $ sudo gem install snowplow-emr-etl-runner-0.0.2.gem
     $ bundle install